annadoannn/cse15l-lab-reports/lab report 5.md

 ## Part 2 -- Reflection
 **In a couple of sentences, describe something you learned from your lab experience in the second half of this quarter that you didn't know before.**

+I didn't know about `vim` until it was taught in the second half of the quarter.
+I found that it was easy to edit the contents of a file if I didn't have an IDE.
+All I needed was a terminal and that comes installed on most computers!
+If I didn't know how to use `vim` or needed a quick refresher, it was easy to find a guide by running `vimtutor` in terminal.
+Overall, it's convenient to use and easy to access.